Code-Institute-Submissions/https-github.com-IBrazyI-Brew_Town/README.md

 ### Languages
 - Python/Django- Used to create all functionality of the site, all pages are rendered using django.
-    - Flask has also been used to connect the site to the Mongo.DB database, where all information is stored and accessed from.
-- HTML- Used for all template pages for the site and then rendered using Flask.
-Also used for the basic form structure and validation.
+- PostgreSQL- Used for the site database.
+- HTML- Used for the bulk of the site.
+Using django's templating langauge to render database items.
 - CSS- Mostly used in conjunction with the Boostrap CSS library to style and structure all the pages.

 ### Programs
-- Git Pod: Used as it creates it's own virtual environment.
+- Git Pod: Used as a code editor.
+Was used as it's workspaces are in their own virtual enviroments.
+    Also has the same structure as VS Code.
 - Balsamic: Used to create wireframes.
 - Heroku: Used to deploy the site for public use.
 - Git Hub: Used to host the websites repository.
-- Git Hub Desktop: Used to access the repository linking it to online Git Hub profile.
-- IAmResponsive: Used to test responsiveness of site.
 - [HTML Validator](https://validator.w3.org/) - Used to check HTML code for errors.
 - [CSS Validator](https://jigsaw.w3.org/css-validator/) - Used to check CSS code for errors.
 - [Python Validator](https://extendsclass.com/python-tester.html) - Used to check Python code for errors.